dfelinto/blender-manual/manual/modeling/geometry_nodes/input/is_viewport.rst

 =======

 Is Viewport
-   Boolean value that indicates whether geometry nodes is evaluated for preview.
+   Boolean value that indicates whether geometry nodes are evaluated for preview.